Digital-Preservation-Coalition/bit-list/content/entries/electronic-hospital-and-medical-records/index.en.md

     publisher: Digital Preservation Awards 2022
     year: 2022
     accessed: 2023-10-24
     comment: The São João University Hospital Center (SJUHC) Health Records Repository project offers an example of changing practices relating to the project’s implementation of a long-term digital preservation repository capable of ingesting, preserving and providing access to digital clinical information.
 As part of the Hospital’s digital transformation strategy, the Health Records Repository promotes change in the management of daily medical records through the implementation of procedures for preparation, digitization and preservation of health records.
 The results of the last two years of activity of the Health Records Digital Repository reveal a higher efficiency in the access and reuse of clinical information in the context of healthcare.
 This initiative was nominated for a 2022 Digital Preservation Award.
   - title: Archive of Tomorrow
     year: ""
-    comment: 'The National Library of Scotland ‘The Archive of Tomorrow: Health Information and Misinformation in the UK Web Archive’ project as it relates to capture of health advice published on the web.'
+    comment: "The National Library of Scotland ‘The Archive of Tomorrow: Health Information and Misinformation in the UK Web Archive’ project as it relates to capture of health advice published on the web."
     url: https://www.nls.uk/about-us/working-with-others/archive-of-tomorrow/
     accessed: 2023-10-24
     publisher: National Library of Scotland
-  - title: 'Conti cyber attack on the HSE: Independent Post Incident Review'
+  - title: "Conti cyber attack on the HSE: Independent Post Incident Review"
-    authors: 'Health Service Executive Ireland '
+    authors: "Health Service Executive Ireland "
     url: https://www.hse.ie/eng/services/publications/conti-cyber-attack-on-the-hse-full-report.pdf
     year: 2018
     accessed: 2023-10-24